-For an overview of the information present in each dataset, see Table 2.

 Statistical Analyses

 In our descriptive analyses (which consist of frequencies and percentages), we reported how many journals require authors to adhere to the APA statistical reporting guidelines.
-For (gross) inconsistencies, descriptive results were based on the ‘APA’ and ‘hyp’ datasets (i.e., p-values are not sufficient to determine consistency of results).
-As for gross inconsistencies, we followed Nuijten et al. (2016) by studying direction of gross inconsistencies: do errors make non-significant results significant, or vice versa?
-For publication bias, the ‘bump’ in p-values, and marginal significance, descriptive results were based on the ‘AllP’ and ‘hyp’ datasets.
-For marginal significance, we also provided descriptive statistics at the article level for both datasets.
-For all research topics but statistical reporting guidelines, descriptive results were split by explicitly stated hypothesis (yes/no), journal, and year.
-See Table 24 for an overview of which data sets were used for which parts of the research.
+For (gross) inconsistencies, descriptive results were based on ‘APA’ and ‘Hyp’.
+As for gross inconsistencies, we followed Nuijten et al. (2016) by studying the direction of gross inconsistencies: do errors make non-significant results significant, or vice versa?
+For publication bias, the ‘bump’ in p-values, and marginal significance, descriptive results were based on ‘AllP’ and ‘Hyp’.
+For marginal significance, these data sets also provided descriptive statistics at the article level.
+For all research topics but statistical reporting guidelines, descriptive results were split by explicitly stated hypothesis (yes/no), journal (ASR, AJS, SQ, and, for parts of the study using statcheck, CHQ, and JMF ), and year (2014, 2015, 2016).
+See Table 2 for an overview of which data sets were used for which parts of the research.

 Nuijten et al. (forthcoming) have argued that the prevalence of (gross) inconsistencies can be studied in three ways.
 Firstly, one can calculate the percentage of inconsistencies and gross inconsistencies for each article and take the average of these percentages over all articles.
 Secondly, one can calculate the overall percentage of (gross) inconsistencies by dividing the amount of (gross) inconsistencies by the total number of reported results obtained.
 Thirdly, one can use multilevel logistic regression models to estimate the probability that a reported result is inconsistent, while controlling for the nesting of results within articles.
 Although in theory, the third method is most appropriate, simulation analyses revealed that it performs poorly; because both the number of results per article and the probability of a gross inconsistency are too low, it is accompanied by a too low Type I error, a lack of statistical power, and clearly inaccurate effect size estimates (Nuijten et al. forthcoming).
 Therefore, following Wicherts et al. (2011) and Nuijten et al. (2016), we tested H1 and H2 using the second method, that is, using logistic regressions on individual p-values.

 We conducted logistic regressions to test our hypothesis on publication bias (H3) with exactly reported p-values from ‘AllP’.
-Since ‘statcheck’ interprets results with p = .05 as being statistically significant (Epskamp and Nuijten 2015), p = .05 was included in the interval of just significant p-values for the logistic regressions.
-H3 was tested using p-values from smaller intervals - (.04 - .05] versus (.05 - .06] – to obtain more precise results, and larger intervals - (.03 - .05] versus (.05 - .07] – for a more powerful test.
+Since statcheck interprets results with p = .05 as being statistically significant (Epskamp and Nuijten 2015), p = .05 was included in the interval of just significant p-values for the logistic regressions.
+H3 was tested using p-values from smaller intervals - (.04 - .05] versus (.05 - .06] – to obtain more precise results, and larger intervals - (.03 - .05] versus (.05 - .07] – for a potentially more powerful test.

-To test our hypothesis on p-values reported as marginally significant (H4), we used exactly reported p-values in the range (.05 - .10] from the ‘AllP’ dataset.
+To test our hypothesis on p-values reported as marginally significant (H4), we used exactly reported p-values in the range (.05 - .10] from ‘AllP’.
 Logistic regressions were conducted to test this hypothesis.

 All logistic regression analyses contained a binary predictor indicating whether a result was related to an explicitly stated hypothesis or not.
-We chose not to include other potentially relevant control variables, such as journal and year of publication, because we would run into cases-to-variables ratio problems when including these predictors in some analyses (i.e., we have a relatively small dataset for including multiple predictors).
+We chose not to include other potentially relevant control variables, such as journal and year of publication, because we based our analyses on too few data for including multiple predictors.

 RESULTS